An American Injustice: Emmett Till

 JACKSON, Miss.
-(WJTV) – In 1995, Chicago teen Emmett Till was taken from his home, beaten and killed after allegedly whistling at Carolyn Bryant.
+(WJTV) – In 1995, Chicago teen Emmett Till was taken from a Mississippi home, beaten and killed after allegedly whistling at Carolyn Bryant.

 Beauchamp worked closely with Till’s mother, Mamie Till-Mobley in her fight for justice in the death of her son.